FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 How long does it take before we receive our products and photographs?

-Online galleries are posted within six weeks of the wedding date, and this is when your digital files are released as well.
+Online galleries are posted within eight weeks of the wedding date, and this is when your digital files are released as well.
 If you have printed proofs in your collection, they are available three weeks after your gallery goes live.
 Upon final approval of album designs, most albums are ready for delivery within twelve weeks.

 Are our digital files watermarked?

 They are not.
-The high resolution files do not bear any watermarks.
+The high-resolution files do not bear any watermarks.

 How many pictures will we receive?

 The number of photographs taken depends on many things - the number of guests, hours of coverage, types of events, hours of dancing, and so forth.
-My average for an eight hour day with a second photographer is 650 images, but those numbers may vary depending on the day itself.
+My average for an eight-hour day with a second photographer is 650 images, but those numbers may vary depending on the day itself.
 If you have questions about image quantity, I'd love to hear more about your plans!
 This would help me provide you with a more detailed explanation and estimate.

 Do we get to keep the negatives?

 I provide the selected, edited high-resolution digital files (the digital equivalent of negatives).
 When the files are released to you, I can provide you with a list of resources from which to get quality prints if you so desire.
 I do retain the copyright to the images and the right to use them for promotional purposes, competition, professional review, and so on.
-If you need, I'm glad to provide you with a written release that will allow you to make unlimited personal reproductions and copies for your friends and families.
+If you need it, I'm glad to provide you with a written release that will allow you to make unlimited personal reproductions and copies for your friends and families.

 Do we get the copyright of the images?